Asymptotic Burnside laws: The spectrum of torsion densities

 Let $r_0=0$ and $G(0)=F(S)$.
 Since $2^{-0}=1$, (\ref{eq:spectrum}) is satisfied for $k=0$.
 For $k>0$ suppose that $r_{k-1}$ and $G(r_{k-1})$ have already been constructed such that (\ref{eq:spectrum}) holds for $k-1$.

 By Lemma \ref{cla:finite rank group has asymptotic torsion density 0}, $G(r_{k-1})$ has asymptotic torsion density approaching to $0$.
-Therefore, there exists $r>0$ large enough such that the ball of radius $r$ in $G(r_{k-1})$ has torsion density less than $q_k$.
+Therefore, there exists $r>0$ large enough such that the ball of radius $r$ in $G(r_{k-1})$ has torsion density less than $\alpha_k$.

-We now turn to construct a partial-Burnside group $H$.
+We now turn to construct a Burnside-type group to be called $H$.
 Set $H(r)=G(r_{k-1})$.
-By induction on $i$, we choose for every $i>r$, a maximal set of periods $L_i$ satisfying conditions (L1)--(L3) with respect to the group $H(i-1)$.
+By induction on $i$, we choose for every $i>r$, a maximal set of periods $L_i$ satisfying conditions (L1)--(L3) with respect to the group $H(i-1)$, and set $n_{A}=N_k$ for all periods $A\in L_i$.
 By Lemma \ref{cla:maximal period sets gives asymptotic torsion density 1}, we have that: